 First-of-its-Kind Sustainability Framework Empowers Data Centre Industry to Take Control of Sustainability Goals

-The rise in digital demand and increased pressure from key stakeholders drives the need for standardized environmental-impact reporting for data centres
+The rise in digital demand and increased pressure from key stakeholders drives the need for standardised environmental-impact reporting for data centres

-Schneider Electric’s framework proposes five key areas of impact to address with 23 key metrics in Beginning, Advanced and Leading categories
+Schneider Electric’s framework proposes 5 key areas of impact to address with 23 key metrics in Beginning, Advanced and Leading categories

 Data Centre Sustainability Metrics Drive Sustainability Strategy